synfonaut/neuralfm/README.md

 https://neural.fm/synfonaut@moneybutton.com

 ## TODO
+- [ ] Get created connected to new create function.....then show model at URL with fingerprint (name?)

 - [ ] Neural Network Studio
+- [ ] Show tweets on frontend
+- [ ] Switch between channels

 - [ ] Create a new neural network
 - [ ] Classify it
 - [ ] Train it